loga1988/SpringBootProj/README.md

   JMS session object is a single threaded it can't be shared across multiple threads so not thread safe

+  **Kafka messaging**
+  how kafka differs from other messaging -- fault tolerance, high throughput, and scalability, unlike traditional messaging systems
+  SSL for encryption, SASL for authentication, and ACLs for authorization.
+  Instead JMSListener we use kafkaListener fault tolerance -- kafka replicates data across multiple brokers Securing messages in kafka spring.kafka.properties.security.protocol: SSL dead-letter queue

 ***throughput -- number of messages kafka processes in a specific period of time

 Create @Configuration class for each data source mentioned in application.properties